autechjobs/website/src/pages/blog/cover-letter-for-software-engineers.md

 So yes, you do need a cover letter.

-Having said that, it pays to invest some time in reflection as to what part of your experiences would you like to share and how that would play to your strengths in landing you a job.
+Having said that, it pays to invest some time in reflection as to what part of your experiences would you like to share and how that would play to your strengths in [landing you a tech job](https://autechjobs.ml/blog/find-tech-job-foreigner/).
 There is no doubt that a poorly written cover letter is only going to do you more harm than good.
-So with a few guidelines on how to write a cover letter that will make the recruiter take your resume up on along the hiring process, you are good to go.
+So with a few guidelines on how to write a cover letter that will make the recruiter take your resume up along the hiring process, you are good to go.

 # Tips to write an impactful cover letter for your tech job